omniV1/CST-321/Documentation/Topic6/Activity6.md

 - The `man` command opens manual pages for Unix commands.
 - `man gcc` provides access to the comprehensive manual for the `gcc` compiler, detailing its options, syntax, and examples.

 (Terminal msc commands)[]

-## Theory of Operation for test5.sh Script
+## Theory of Operation for test5.sh Script - Permissions

 ### Initial Script Execution